 The trends for the time series graph can be symbolized as a count of features over time or as a number or rate/ratio field.
-If a field is used, the values in the trend line can be calculated as the sum, minimum, maximum, average, percentile, or median of values from the field for each point in time.
+The values in the trend line can be calculated as the sum, minimum, maximum, average, percentile, or median of values for the chart.

 Use the Chart statistics button to display the mean, median, upper quartile, lower quartile, or a custom value.

 Use the upper and lower time slider handles to zoom in on a specific time interval.
 You can also drag your pointer on the chart to zoom to a specific interval.
 Use the Default extent button to zoom back to the full extent of the data.